 - Cut and chop ingredients accordingly.

-- For best results, allow to chill for about 30 minutes before serving.
+- You can serve this salad immediately or chill for about 10-20 minutes before serving.

 Notes

-- If you don't plan on serving this until the next day or quite a bit of time after you make it, hold off on tossing the strawberries in until about 10-15 minutes before serving.
+- Wait on adding the strawberries if you are not serving this salad until the next day.
+If you don't plan on serving this until the next day or quite a bit of time after you make it, hold off on tossing the strawberries in until about 10-15 minutes before serving as the red bleeds into the salad and they really lose color.
+If you don't mind, then add them!

 Mindy says